BRIGHTON JETTY SCULPTURES RULES OF ENTRY 2024

 Young Artist (10 – 17 years)

-- Entries that include multiple pieces will incur a $40 entry fee and $12 for each additional piece (Maximum 15 pieces)
+- All Entries that include “Group” pieces will incur a $40 entry fee for the first sculpture and a $10 fee for each additional sculpture.
+(Maximum 15 pieces in total.)

-NB A ‘multiple’ sculpture entered as one entry, will not be able to be sold individually.
+- Note: A “Group” sculpture entered as one entry, will not be able to be sold individually.

-EXAMPLE: A set of 5 fish will be sold as one item.
-If fish are for sale separately, one fish will incur a $40 entry fee and $12 will apply for each additional fish.
-Extra pieces that are commissioned during the exhibition will also incur a fee of $12 each.
-There is a limit of 15 pieces in a multiple entry.
+- EXAMPLE: A set of 5 fish will be sold as one item and have one sale price.
+If fish are for sale separately, one fish will incur a $40 entry fee and $10 will apply for each additional fish.

 Each item must be clearly and individually priced, numbered and labelled by the artist at installation.